 If you have flu, you generally start to feel ill within a few days of being infected.

-You should begin to feel much better within a week or so, although you may feel tired for much longer.
+You will probably begin to feel much better within a week or so, although you may feel tired for much longer.

-Most people will make a full recovery and won't experience any further problems, but elderly people and people with certain long-term medical conditions are more likely to have a bad case of flu or develop a serious complication, such as a chest infection.
+Most people will make a full recovery and won't experience any further problems, but elderly people, the very young, pregnant women and people with certain long-term medical conditions are more likely to have a bad case of flu or develop a serious complication, such as a chest infection.

 Read more about the complications of flu.

 The flu virus is contained in the millions of tiny droplets that come out of the nose and mouth when someone who is infected coughs or sneezes.